-There are affiliate marketers looking for a regular income, which doesn’t have to be five figures, just enough to comfortably live on.
-The buyer for this type of site will usually utilise SEO to gain higher rankings and then watch the income roll in.
+There are affiliate marketers looking for a regular income, which doesn’t have to be five figures, just enough to live on comfortably.
+The buyer for this type of site will usually utilize SEO to gain higher rankings and then watch the income roll in.

 Some marketers like to have an income from a variety of resources and an affiliate marketing website may just be another slice of their pie.
 These people like to hedge their bets to make sure that if one revenue stream has a bad month, they can rely on the other streams to continue generating income.